County of Flanders: Last years (1789–97)

-In 1789 a revolution broke out against emperor Joseph II.
-In 1790 the county of Flanders and a separate province called West Flanders, which constituted the territories given back by France to the Emperor, were two of the founding members of the United States of Belgium.
+In 1789, a revolution broke out against emperor Joseph II.
+In 1790, the county of Flanders and a separate province called West Flanders, which constituted the territories returned to the Emperor by France, were two of the founding members of the United States of Belgium.
 Just like the other parts of the Austrian Netherlands, the county of Flanders declared its independence.
 This took place on the Friday-market at Ghent on 4 January 1790.
 The "Manifest van Vlaenderen" was drawn up by Charles-Joseph de Graeve and Jean-Joseph Raepsaet.

 The county of Flanders officially ceased to exist in 1795, when it was annexed by France, and divided into two departments: Lys (present day West Flanders) and Escaut (present day East Flanders and Zeelandic Flanders).
 Austria confirmed its loss in the 1797 Treaty of Campo Formio.

 After the French Revolution the county was not restored, and instead the two departments continued their existence as the provinces of East and West Flanders in the Unitarian United Kingdom of the Netherlands and later, after the Belgian Revolution, in Belgium.